openvinotoolkit/geti-sdk/README.md

   contains bounding boxes for "dog" objects, and has the dogs segmented as a "dog shape" label.

+- `create_coco_project_classification.py` -> Creates a single-class classification
+  project with labels "dog" and "car".

 NOTE: To run these examples you'll need to have the COCO dataset (or a subset thereof) on your local disk.
 I recommend using the 2017 validation dataset, which contains 5000 images.
 It can be downloaded via